DotNetOpenAuth/DotNetOpenAuth/source/README.txt

  * nUnit 2.2.9 for .Net 2.0 (get the MSI version from http://www.nunit.org/index.php?p=download)
  * See the tools section further below for some helpfull software

-Setting up the websites
+Setting up the IIS Application's
- * I have set up all my websites on port 79 due to local network config issues
+ * I have set up all my applications on port 79 due to local network config issues
- * Set up http://127.0.0.1:79/JanRain.OpenID.ConsumerPortal as a website in IIS and allow anonomys access
+ * Set up http://127.0.0.1:79/JanRain.OpenID.ConsumerPortal as an IIS Application and allow anonomys access
- * Set up http://127.0.0.1:79/JanRain.OpenID.ServerPortal as a website in IIS and allow anonomys access
+ * Set up http://127.0.0.1:79/JanRain.OpenID.ServerPortal as an IIS Application and allow anonomys access
  * Your openid server users are set up in JanRain.OpenID.ServerPortal\web.config.
 There are 5 default users already set up.

 You need to do something extra for URL rewriting in IIS to work.

 This is the process of url conversion like: user/john ->user.aspx?username=john
  * In IIS, go properties on the website (not the virtual directory)
  * Go the Home Directory Tab and click Configuration